-Additionally, Archbishop Chaput will celebrate the Sacrament of Confirmation on Pentecost Sunday, May 24, 2015, during the 6:30 PM Mass at the Cathedral Basilica of Saints Peter and Paul.
+Additionally, Archbishop Chaput will celebrate the Sacrament of Confirmation on Pentecost Sunday, June 4, 2017, during the 6:30 PM Mass at the Cathedral Basilica of Saints Peter and Paul.
 The candidates for this sacramental celebration are baptized Roman Catholics who have been properly catechized for Confirmation (and if needed, for the reception of First Communion).
-Information about this celebration for pastors and those who assist with the formation and reception of the Sacraments of Initiation has been distributed by e-mail in February 2015 to all parish Liturgy Contacts, parish Christian Initiation Coordinators, and DRE's, and can also be found on the website of the Office for Divine Worship.
+Information about this celebration for pastors and those who assist with the formation and reception of the Sacraments of Initiation was distributed by e-mail in February 2017 to all parish Liturgy Contacts, parish Christian Initiation Coordinators, and DRE's, and can also be found on the website of the Office for Divine Worship.